SailaraNR/rna-seq-project/README.md

 - Fastqc (conda install bioconda::fastqc)
 - Multiqc (conda install bioconda::multiqc)
 - FeatureCounts (conda install bioconda::subread)

+The tools used were chosen because they have been frequently used in previous analyses (tools such as FastQC are considered the standard to perform analysis like this one), for their robustness and ease of use.

 More information about the environment (some of them like trimmomatic were used at first, but may not appear in the script.
 However, they may be helpful for future analysis or test for other RNAseq analysis):